-With PowerPoint 2007, you will no longer find the feature available in PowerPoint 2003 and previous versions that let you compare your presentations, which was great if you received a presentation back from a colleague and he or she made changes you were not aware of.
-You can however place both presentations side by side and compare individual slides in PowerPoint 2007.
+Since PowerPoint 2007, Microsoft has removed the feature that let you compare two presentations.
+This feature was useful if you had send your presentation to a colleague and he or she made changes you were not aware of.
+You can however place both presentations side by side and compare individual slides.
 This is not too great a workaround, but it does allow you to compare the slides.

 - Open two presentations.